-We will not receive any of the net proceeds from the sale of shares by the selling stockholders, including any proceeds received by them in connection with any exercise of the underwriters' over-allotment option.
+We will not receive any of the net proceeds from the sale of shares by the selling stockholders.
 The selling stockholders will receive all net proceeds from the sale of shares of our common stock offered by them under this prospectus.